NilFoundation/crypto3/docs/implementation.md

 Now with this a [`Hash`](@ref hashes_concept) instance of [`SHA2`](@ref hash::sha2)
 can be fed.

-This mechanism is handled with `block_stream_processor` template class specified for each particular cipher with parameters required.
-Hashes suppose only one type of stream processor exist - the one which split the data to blocks, converts them and passes to `AccumulatorSet` reference as cipher input of format required.
+This mechanism is handled with `stream_processor` template class specified for each particular hash with parameters required.
+Hashes suppose only one type of stream processor exist - the one which split the data to blocks, converts them and passes to `AccumulatorSet` reference as hash input of format required.
 The rest of data not even to block size gets converted too and fed value by value to the same `AccumulatorSet` reference.